Proof of the Michael-Simon-Sobolev inequality using optimal transport: Proof of Theorem

 Therefore, $\xi^{\text{\rm tan}} \in \partial u(\bar{x})$.
 This completes the proof of Lemma \ref{subdifferential}. \\

-By Rademacher's theorem, $u$ is differentiable almost everywhere, and the norm of the gradient is bounded by $1$.
-By Alexandrov's theorem (see Theorem 14.1 and Theorem 14.25 in \cite{Villani}), $u$ admits a Hessian in the sense of Alexandrov at almost every point. \\
+By Rademacher's theorem, $u$ is differentiable almost everywhere.
+At each point where $u$ is differentiable, the norm of its gradient is at most $1$.
+By Alexandrov's theorem (see Theorem 14.1 and Theorem 14.25 in \cite{Villani}), $u$ admits a Hessian in the sense of Alexandrov at almost every point.